 - 4.1.1.
 A ZONE is a place in which cards can exist during the game.
 There are 6 zone types: deck, hand, discard pile, score area, play area, and removed from game.
 Each player has their own deck, hand, discard pile, and score area.
 All players share the play area and the removed from game zone. - 4.1.2.
-Game rules and card effects can move cards between zones, but can never cause a card to be in more than one zone at a time. - a.
-Whenever a card moves between zones, or changes location inside a hidden zone, any pending effects acting on that card lose their pending status and do not trigger or resolve.
+Game rules and card effects can move cards between zones but can never cause a card to be in more than one zone at a time. - a.
+Whenever a card moves to or within a hidden or secret zone, any effects, including pending triggered abilities, that targeted or applied to that card can no longer act on it.

-Example: If the Corp uses The Foundry after the first install from among the cards looked at by Accelerated Beta Test, then the other cards currently being looked at by Accelerated Beta Test are shuffled along with the rest of R&D, and the rest of Accelerated Beta Test's abilities do not resolve.
-No other cards are looked at, installed, or trashed.
+Example: If the Corp uses The Foundry after the first install from among the cards looked at by Accelerated Beta Test, then the other cards currently being looked at by Accelerated Beta Test are shuffled along with the rest of R&D, and the rest of Accelerated Beta Test's abilities cannot resolve.
+Since the cards were moved to an unknown location in R&D, they can no longer be looked at, installed, or trashed.

 b.
-If a facedown card or a card in a hidden zone would ever move to another zone as part of an effect that requires that card to have a specific attribute, that card must be revealed before being moved to the new zone, unless it is being installed.
+If a facedown card or a card in a hidden zone would ever move to another zone as part of an effect that requires that card to have a specific attribute, that card must be revealed before being moved to the new zone unless it is being installed.